 Are we doing a good job of keeping our teeth clean?
 Well, let’s just say we could do better…

-- 67% of adults clean their teeth at least twice a day and a further 29% brush once a day.
-But as for the 2% who brush less often… yuk!
-It's recommended you brush before bedtime and at least one other time during the day.
-More about how to brush your teeth correctly.
+67% of adults clean their teeth at least twice a day and a further 27% brush once a day, while 39% of Brits use an electric toothbrush.
+As for the 2% who brush less often… yuk!
+It’s recommended you brush before bedtime and at least one other time during the day.
+Read how to brush your teeth correctly.

 - Similarly, only three in four children say they brush their teeth twice a day.